FriendsOfSymfony/FOSHttpCache/doc/installation.md

 * Ban: This is a way more powerful operation.
 Remove all requests matching specified regular expressions on any desired headers.
-This can invalidate a subset of URLs but also custom headers, as used with the CacheManager::invalidateTags method.
+This can invalidate a subset of URLs but also custom headers, as used with the CacheInvalidator::invalidateTags method.
 In the case of Varnish, this will only record the fact that cache entries are to be ignored, for performance reasons.